-The Housing Affordability Challenge – launched by Wells Fargo and managed by Enterprise – invites innovators to help scale the next generation of affordable housing solutions.
+The Housing Affordability Challenge — launched by Wells Fargo and managed by Enterprise — is designed to help propel the next generation of affordable housing solutions.
+The 2026 competition has now advanced to Round 2, with 39 semifinalists emerging from a pool of 871 applications nationwide.

 Recordings of recent information webinars are available to provide an overview of the challenge and application process:

-Q: When will the application be available and when is it due?
+Q: When was the application available and when did it close?

 Q: How many rounds are there, and how does the application process work?